 Drag the Percent Internet Users variable to Rows shelf to place them on the y-axis.
 The value in the shelf will change to

 SUM(Percent Internet Users).
 You should see a single line chart that sums up percentages for each year.
 That is completely incorrect, so let’s fix it.

-- In order to “break” aggregation, drag-and-drop Country Name to the Color shelf of the Marks card.
+In order to “break” aggregation, drag-and-drop Country Name to the Color shelf of the Marks card, as shown in Figure 6.58.
 Tableau will warn you that the recommended number of colors should not exceed 20.
 Since we will be adding checkbox filtering, ignore this warning, and go ahead and press the Add all members button.

 Double-click on the Sheet 1 title (above the chart) and replace it with a more meaningful title, such as “Internet Access by Country, 1995–2018.”
 In the menu, go to Worksheet > Show Caption to add a Caption block under the chart.
 Use this space to add source of your data (World Bank), and perhaps credit yourself as the author of this visualization.

 Change Standard to Fit Width in the drop-down menu above the Columns shelf.

 You may notice that the x-axis (Year) starts with 1994 and ends with 2020, although our data is for 1995–2018.
 Double-click on the x-axis, and change Range from Automatic to Fixed, with the Fixed start of 1995, and the Fixed end of 2018.
 Close the window and see that the empty space on the edges has disappeared.

 Once your filtered line chart looks like the one shown in Figure 6.60, you are ready to publish.
 Go to File > Save to Tableau Public As…, and log into your account, or create one if you haven’t yet done so.
 Follow the prompts to publish your chart on the public web, or see the previous Scatter Chart in Tableau Public tutorial for more details.